glenl/mudev/docs/getting-started.rst

 for all users.
 You want to do this in the event you write tests that use this extension.

+.. _pg-django-label:

 The Database for Django
 ~~~~~~~~~~~~~~~~~~~~~~~

-The default database for a Django project
+The default database for a |django| project
 is SQLite, which is convenient since it requires no extra
 configuration.
-In that mode, Django will do all the work of creating
+In that mode, |django| will do all the work of creating
 the database and its tables without much grief from the user.
 To have
 FTS we need to switch the database back-end to `postgres` and that
 means extra configuration is required.
 Here are the steps, ::